Kazox61/AutoClashBot-rs/README.md

 # AutoClashBot

-AutoClashBot is a Bot for Clash of Clans for automatization.
-The bot is using Bleustacks as a Virtual Device.
+AutoClashBot is a Bot for Clash of Clans.
+The bot is using Bluestacks as Virtual Device.

 ### Features:
 - [ ] Attack Dead Bases